hhelium/NIR_data/README.md

 This code was tested on an Ubuntu 16.04 system.

+### Main Idea
+In this paper, we collect NIR spectra and RGB-D data to recognize characsterics of target object, and generate proper grasping strategies based on these characsterics.
+   #### MagicHand Platform ####

+The MagicHand platform is an objectoriented, context-aware dexterous grasping system

 ### NIR dataset
 1. Contains 15936 near-infrared spectra of six types of materials including
     * ceramic